beef/spotibeef/README.md

 Spotify
 ```

-The either download or git clone this into the folder;
+Then either download or git clone this into the folder;

 ```
 git clone https://github.com/beef/spotibeef.git